 Is this course right for me?

-The Writing your First Paper Workshop will be suitable to staff and doctoral students who are early in their writing career and would like and benefit from relevant support and guidance on writing journal articles.
+This workshop will be suitable for staff who are early in their writing career and later stage doctoral students who would benefit from relevant support and guidance on writing journal articles.
 It will be a variant of the standard writing workshop and retreat series.

 Day 1 Writing Workshop – 10.00am-3.00pm

 This workshop covers strategies for academic writing: writing to prompts, types of prompt for academic writing, ‘snack’ writing, goal-setting for writing, freewriting, generative writing, analysing academic writing, criteria, drafting and revising an abstract or summary, constructing a ‘contribution’ argument, using prompts in series, outlining, writing groups, micro-groups and retreats.
 Many of these can be used in preparing for a concentrated spell of writing at a writing retreat.

 This is a practical workshop.
 The aim of the writing activities in this workshop is to let you try these strategies and consider how/if/where they can fit in your writing practice.
 We also discuss how they can be used for writing articles.
 They also let you start/work on your writing project during the workshop.

 For more details on these writing strategies and others, see

 Murray, R. (2019) Writing for Academic Journals, 4th edition.
 Maidenhead: Open University Press-McGraw-Hill.